Skip to Main Content

 How much personal property is covered by home insurance?

-Personal property coverage is a component of standard homeowners insurance policies which covers belongings like clothing and furniture.
-It typically offers coverage up to a percentage of your dwelling coverage, which is the amount for which the structure of your home is insured.
+Personal property coverage is a component of standard homeowners insurance policies that covers belongings like clothing and furniture.
+It typically offers coverage valued up to a percentage of your dwelling coverage, which is the amount for which the structure of your home is insured.

 How can I increase my insurance coverage for jewelry?